Large language models for automated scholarly paper review: A survey: Suggestions from academia

-To get more accurate performance, prompt and get the outputs from LLMs for many rounds and make the averaging scores evaluated to be more effective than a single round~\citep{thelwall-can-2024}.
-To reduce errors, it is better to divide manuscripts into smaller and manageable parts before sending to LLMs~\citep{mehta-application-2024}.
-Researchers are also encouraged to continue on keeping experimenting with LLMs and sharing their experiences and results to overcome the uncertainties with regard to the competencies, limitations, and internal workings of the LLM~\citep{hosseini-fighting-2023}.
-Last but not least, researchers are better not relying on LLMs as the only review means~\citep{mehta-application-2024}, to prevent the case of a technical breakdown~\citep{drori-human-2024}.
+Researchers have accumulated diverse experiences and developed various techniques through their work with LLMs.
+LLMs are evolving rapidly, often with providers offering multiple versions simultaneously, each varying in performance and cost.
+Using the latest and most up-to-date version can significantly enhance the integration of LLMs and ASPR~\citep{saad-exploring-2024}.
+Moreover, given that ASPR involves tasks with varying levels of complexity, adopting simpler models for less demanding tasks can enhance efficiency.
+Exploring strategies to switch dynamically between models based on task complexity and cost-effectiveness presents a promising research avenue~\citep{darcy-marg-2024}.
+To achieve more accurate performance, it is recommended to prompt LLMs for outputs over multiple rounds and average the evaluation scores, as this yields more reliable results than relying solely on a single round~\citep{thelwall-can-2024}.
+To reduce errors, manuscripts should be divided into smaller, more manageable sections before being submitted to LLMs~\citep{mehta-application-2024}.
+Researchers are also encouraged to continuously experiment with LLMs and share their experiences and findings to overcome the uncertainties with regard to their competencies, limitations, and internal mechanisms~\citep{hosseini-fighting-2023}.
+Last but not least, researchers should avoid relying exclusively on LLMs for scholarly review~\citep{mehta-application-2024} to prevent potential technical breakdown~\citep{drori-human-2024}.